OptimalBits/bull/README.md

   // call done when finished
   done();

-  // or give a error if error
+  // or give an error if error
   done(new Error('error transcoding'));

   // or pass it a result